shammelburg/shammelburg/README.md

 From .NET / C# to Node.js / JavaScript... finding the most enjoyable technologies and running with it! -->

-I find myself constantly learning about all things JavaScript and Cloud Native technologies.
+I find myself constantly learning about all things JavaScript and Cloud Native.

 😃